 Recognition.
 Knowing the signs and symptoms of a TIA is the first step toward making it a truly transient problem.

 Response.
 If you think you or someone you are with is having a TIA or stroke, call 911 or your local emergency number right away.
-If it's a stroke, getting to the hospital within 60 minutes makes you eligible to receive a clot-busting drug that can greatly reduce the damage caused by a stroke.
-If it's a TIA, prompt evaluation can help prevent a stroke.
+If it's a stroke, getting to the hospital as soon as possible to be evaluated and potentially receiving a clot-busting drug can greatly reduce the damage caused by a stroke.
+If it's a TIA, prompt action can help prevent a stroke.